timashana/Secure-MPPH/README.md

 # Secure-MPPH
- The block-mean value perceptual hashing algorithm secured by Yao's garbling circuit.
+ Secure-MPPH stands for Secure Multi-Party Perceptual Hash.
+The block-mean value perceptual hash algorithm is secured by Yao's garbling circuit.